Rust-GPU/rust-gpu/docs/src/codegen-args.md

 emitted.
 Useful if you're println debugging IDs in the linker (although spirv-opt will compact them anyway, be careful).

-### `--no-early-report-zombies`

-Delays reporting zombies (aka "deferred errors") even further, to allow more legalization.
-Currently this also replaces the zombie reporting with a SPIR-T-based version (which may become the default in the future).

-### `--no-infer-storage-classes`

-Disables the old SPIR-V "Storage Class" (i.e. address space) inference pass, to allow testing alternatives to it (such as SPIR-T `qptr` passes).

-Note that this will produce illegal SPIR-V by default, and you need e.g.
-`--spirt-passes=qptr` in order to regain legal "Storage Class" assignments
-(see [SPIR-T `qptr` PR](https://github.com/EmbarkStudios/spirt/pull/24) for more information on `qptr` in general)

 ### `--no-structurize`

 Disables CFG structurization.
 Probably results in invalid modules.